Robotto/DigLit/README.md

 2 - Greenscreen (PROCESSING):
 2.1 - As the name suggests this processing sketch employs a pseoud-greenscreen filter, which basically just scans every pixel in every frame from a webcam and replaced the pixel with the background image if:
-      green is more present than red and blue (replace if(red*redfactor<green & blue*bluefacotr<green)) so it is quick and dirty but it works most of the time, if the lighting is right.
+      green is more present than red and blue
+      //(replace if(red*redfactor<green & blue*bluefacotr<green))
+      so it is quick and dirty but it works most of the time, if the lighting is right. the user is able to change redfactor and bluefacotr by entering R/r and B/b.

       The sketch also scans 3 folders (dragons, trees, rockets) for jpgs and allows the user to cycle through each of these collections with the '1','2' and '3' keys